RimonTawadrous/Coloring-Machine-from-SVG_image-using-marlin/README.md

 ### Running the script

-1-navigate to the py-svg2gcode-master folde.r\
+1-navigate to the repo folder.\
 2-open terminal or cmd and type python svg2gcode.py -i <path_to_file>.\
-3-you will find the output Gcode file with name <same_name>.gcode in gcode_output.
+3-you will find the output Gcode file with name <same_name>.gcode in gcode_output.\

+you can try $ python svg2gcode.py -i images/baby.svg

 ### Changing angles of colors